federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 ## Documenting a report

-[Steps for documenting a report](https://wiki.gnome.org/CodeOfConductCommittee/Private/IncidentResponseGuidelines) are listed on a private wiki page accessible to committee members.
+FIXME[Steps for documenting a report](https://wiki.gnome.org/CodeOfConductCommittee/Private/IncidentResponseGuidelines) are listed on a private wiki page accessible to committee members.

 ## Data Retention Policy